 So, what are the benefits of communication in this restricted context?

 - getting several hands on the elephant, to help discover more fully the true nature of the elephant — of BV for this effort

-- affecting concrete team actions; eg, what each implementer does
+- affecting concrete team actions — ex: what each implementer does

-- reduce conflicts amongst stakeholders (since they can see more clearly where the greatest BV is and isn’t)
+- reduce conflicts among stakeholders (since they can see and agree more clearly where the greatest BV is and isn’t)

 - minimize the PO as a single point of failure

 - by becoming clearer in expression, we become better able to identify flaws in concepts and theories

 - as suggested earlier, once we clearly and more concretely conceive of business value, we can then work harder on measuring it (which is typically hard)

 - motivating the team